Gufram: History

 Gufram began manufacturing furniture for public spaces in 1978.
 The original Turin based company was acquired by the Poltrona Frau Group in 2004 and subsequently moved its headquarters to Tolentino.
 In 2012 the company was purchased by Sandra Vazza and her son Charley and has been based in Barolo, Piedmont since.
 (Through a company called Italian Radical Design Group, the same family also owns Memphis and Meritalia.)
-Gufram still produces furniture designed in the 1960s and 1970s in limited and special editions, as well as more recent pieces by artists and designers such as Marion Baruch, Valerio Berruti, Snarkitecture, Studio Job, Ross Lovegrove, Michael Young, MSCHF, and Alessandro Mendini.
+Gufram still produces furniture designed in the 1960s and 1970s in limited and special editions, as well as more recent pieces by artists and designers such as Marion Baruch, Valerio Berruti, Keith Haring, Snarkitecture, Studio Job, Ross Lovegrove, Michael Young, MSCHF, and Alessandro Mendini.